Webmarkets/wm-web-components/packages/wm-form/README.md

 ## Styles

-- `--wm-theme-primary` - Color for the submitt button
+- `--wm-theme-primary` - Background color for the submit button
+- `--wm-theme-on-primary` - Text color for the submit button
 - `--wm-form-submit-button-radius` - Border radius value for the submit button

 ```css